dart-lang/build/docs/writing_a_builder.md

 A `Builder` must have outputs that are known statically based on input paths and file extensions.
 For example an input named `foo.dart` always results in an output named `foo.something.dart`.
 Builders are not allowed to read the input in order to determine outputs.
-The only outputs that can be produces are those which share a file base name with an input.
+The only outputs that can be produced are those which share a file base name with an input.

 Having a predictable set of outputs allows: